Planning and architecture

 Our aim is for a planning service that is efficient, inclusive, fit for purpose and sustainable.
 The planning system plays a key role in delivering high-quality places for Scotland.
 It balances competing demands to make sure that land is used and developed in the public's long-term interest.

-We also provide the front-line eDevelopment.scot service: Applications for planning permission and related appeals can be made on the ePlanning.scot website.
+The eDevelopment.scot service, provides a frontline service for those submitting applications for planning permission and related appeals online.
+Applications can be made on the eplanning.scot website

 Staying in touch: register for Planning and Architecture News updates